Three-dimensional non-relativistic chiral massive higher-spin gravity: Review

-which can be higher-order in fields indicated by the subscript $n$ -- the number of fields that enter the vertices (for instance $D_2=\{P^-,J^{-1},K^-\}$).
+which can be higher order in fields indicated by the subscript $n$ -- the number of fields that enter the vertices (for instance $D_2=\{P^-,J^{-1},K^-\}$).
 Then, to fix a theory uniquely, one only needs to solve the following set of equations

-This is the general strategy employed in the light-front approach to construct theories from the bottom-up.
+This is the general strategy employed in the light-front approach to construct theories from the bottom up.